ibm-cloud-docs/containers/ts-debug-tool.md

 While you troubleshoot, you can use the {{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool to run tests and gather pertinent information from your cluster.
 {: shortdesc}

+The Diagnostics and Debug Tool is deprecated and support ends on 20 December 2025.
+Uninstall the Diagnostics and Debug Tool from your clusters before support ends.
+{: deprecated}

 The Diagnostics and Debug Tool is currently not available in clusters in the Montreal (`ca-mon`) region.
 {: note}